csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 ```

 ### 8. Functions
 * You can also encapsulate pieces of code inside a function.
 This gives you the flexibility to call a function whenever you want.
-Any code wrapped inside a function is not run until you call the function.
+Any code inside the function is not run until you explicitly call the function.
 ```javascript
 var number = 50;